benzookapi/shopify-barebone-app-sample/README.md

 Or

-`you can install to development stores from the app settings in partner dashbard.`
+`you can install to your development stores from the app settings in partner dashboard.`

 # Map your webhook paths with GDPR webhooks
 https://shopify.dev/apps/webhooks/configuration/mandatory-webhooks